Yes, you can make it at home, but it’s a little more complicated than you might think.

 Step 5: Activating The Charcoal

 Charcoal is activated using a chemical.
 The chemical of choice is calcium chloride (CaCl2) added to water, although zinc chloride (ZnCl2) can also be used and there’s a natural source called “lemon juice.”
-The acetic acid in the lemon juice will activate the charcoal in the same way as calcium chloride or zinc chloride.
+The citric acid in the lemon juice will activate the charcoal in the same way as calcium chloride or zinc chloride.

 If you’re shy about chemical names ending chloride, the lemon juice may be the way to go, but remember that even something as common as table salt is sodium chloride.